disanv03/ruby_chess_game/README.md

 # Simple Chess Game

-Naive implementation of a chess game.
-This a first step (almost) in a chess programming world, this project is a great opportunity to discover the challenges involved in creating a chess program.
+Naive implementation of a chess game, serving as an initial step into the world of chess programming.

+This project is a great opportunity to discover the challenges involved in creating a chess program.
 That nicely points out why designing and thinking ahead about the structure is beneficial in programming.

 Commits are made succinct on purpose to track the step-by-step evolution of the program.